Skip to content

 Market-leading hyperscaler with the most deeply integrated enterprise AI ecosystem through Microsoft 365, Copilot, and Azure OpenAI.
 The Copilot licensing model in particular creates a new category of enterprise AI spend that may not be adequately captured in existing FinOps tooling.

-• AI-specific billing detail: Azure OpenAI pricing exposes model and deployment options, including different pricing modes.
+• Azure OpenAI and Azure AI Foundry pricing exposes model and deployment options, including different pricing modes.

-• Allocation support: Azure Cost Management includes resource tags in usage data, enabling workload and cost-center allocation where resources support tagging.
+• Azure Cost Management includes resource tags in usage data, enabling workload and cost-centre allocation where resources support tagging.

-• Optimization tooling: Azure Cost Management and Azure Advisor provide budgets, reservation guidance, and idle/underutilization recommendations.
+• Azure Cost Management and Azure Advisor provide budgets, reservation guidance, and idle and underutilisation recommendations.

-Google Cloud combines Vertex AI pricing with labels/tags, billing export, and recommender-style cloud optimization controls.
+Google Cloud combines Vertex AI pricing with labels and tags, billing export, and recommender-style cloud optimisation controls.

 High